oat-sa/taohub-articles/forge/QTI-in-TAO.md

 Subset of QTI 2.1 features available in TAO 2.5
 -----------------------------------------------

-###Interactions{#interactions}
+### Interactions

 An interaction represents a question.\
 TAO supports composite items (item with more than one interaction) as well as single-interaction item.\
 In a composite item, when every interaction uses one of the [3 standard response templates](http://www.imsglobal.org/question/qtiv2p1/imsqti_infov2p1.html#section10084), the final score is calculated by adding the score of each individual interaction.
-For more information on response processing, see the Response processing section below.{#section10084-the-final-score-is-calculated-by-adding-the-score-of-each-individual-interaction-for-more-information-on-response-processing-see-the-response-processing-section-below}
+For more information on response processing, see the Response processing section below.

 Available interaction types: